anniekjansen/ThreatIntelligenceAlignment/README.md

 * DataProcessor.py: functions to preprocess the dataset
 * ClassificationEngineering.py: functions to create new classification columns
 * URREFHelper.py: functions to populate the URREF ontology
+* CompAnalyzer.py: functions to perform the comparative risk analyses

 Pipeline:
 * exploration_NCSC.py: exploratory data analysis of the NCSC dataset